 Second, that there are statistical techniques that can be applied to "correct for the lack of perfect reliability."
 Dr. Case advises us that "[o]ur data show that, when corrected for the lack of perfect reliability, the correlation with the MBE is 0.76 for local essay questions, 0.78 for the MEE, and 0.58 for the MPT.
-These results show a moderately strong relationship between the MBE and the local essay questions, as well as between the MBE and the MEE, and a weaker relationship between the MBE and the MPT, as expected."
+These results show a moderately strong relationship between the MBE and the local essay questions, as well as between the MBE and the MEE, and a weaker relationship between the MBE and the MBE and the MBE and the MBE and the MPT, as expected."
+185